leebyron/testcheck-js/docs/API.md

 * `gen`: A collection of *Generator*s and functions that return *Generator*s.
 * `Generator`: The class which all *Generator*s are instances of.

+> Try it!
+Open the developer console to take the API for a test run.

 Running Tests